 So, Just Pray, Friend

-I am so thankful that I had the opportunity to pray with my friend.
+I am so thankful that I had the opportunity to pray for my friend.
 I would have missed out on such a blessing if I had quenched the prompting of the Holy Spirit’s leading to pray with her.
 And, believe me, she was not concerned about what my prayer sounded like.
 She was so thankful and appreciative that I had taken the time right then and there to pray over her.

 Our enemy would love for us to believe that our prayers are not good enough for the Father – if he can get us to believe his lie, then we just might not pray, or our prayer life will slowly dwindle and die.
 God just wants us to talk to Him like we talk to a close friend.